-Natural workplace supports occur routinely in the workplace or, in other words, are already provided by employers to all employees.
+Natural workplace supports occur routinely in the workplace or, in other words, are already provided by employers, to all employees.

-A natural support person in the workplace such as a supervisor or a mentor can offer guidance on appropriate work behaviors and interpersonal skills, provide one-on-one job skills training in the workplace, provide support with problem-solving and help the individual adjust to the work environment.
+A natural support person in the workplace such as a supervisor or a mentor can offer guidance on appropriate work behaviours and interpersonal skills, provide one-on-one job skills training in the workplace, provide support with problem-solving and help the individual adjust to the work environment.

 There are many methods an employer can adopt to help their staff acquire new skills and settle in the workplace, regardless of whether they have FASD or not.